Be a Dig HeroAlways call 811 before you start your project and dig safely once your project area has been marked.

 Oklahoma 811 System - OKIE 811

-You can submit a ticket to Okie 811 by dialing 811 on your phone, or visiting them online at okie811.org.
+You can submit a ticket to OKIE 811 by dialing 811 or visiting them online at okie811.org.

-Requests usually take less than five minutes, but remember that you must call at least at least 48 hours, excluding day of notification, weekends and holidays, before starting your project to give utility companies enough time to mark their assets.
+Requests usually take less than five minutes but remember that you must call at least at least 48 hours, excluding day of notification, weekends and holidays, before starting your project to give utility companies enough time to mark lines.

 What Happens After I Call 811?

-- Operators with underground facilities near your planned excavation are notified by Okie 811.
+- Operators with underground utility lines near your planned excavation are notified by OKIE 811.
 This includes natural gas and power utilities, communications companies, cities and towns.

-- Operator crews or their subcontractors mark their underground facilities with spray paint or flags, or they tell you that they have no lines in the area.
+- Operator crews or subcontractors mark their underground utility lines with spray paint or flags.
+Or, they will let you know that they have no lines in the area.

 - Be sure to check your ticket before digging to ensure that all utilities have been notified.

-- You can recognize the type of line marking by using the following color code:
+- You can recognize the type of line marking by referencing the chart above.

 It’s All About Your Safety

-When planning your landscaping projects, avoid planting trees or large shrubs within three feet of your gas meter.
-As the tree grows, it can exert forces on your meter setting which could result in damage to the gas pipeline facilities.
+Avoid planting trees or large shrubs within three feet of your gas meter when planning outdoor projects.
+As the tree grows, it can exert forces on your meter setting which could result in damage to the natural gas pipeline.

-The contractor or excavator that is performing the work is required to call 811 prior to starting their job.
+The contractor or excavator that is performing the work is required to call 811 before starting their job.
 If your contractor starts digging before you see any paint or flags in your yard, ask them to stop until they’ve called 811.

-By stopping the excavation work, you will be avoiding potential safety risks and protecting your own property by preventing damage to natural gas, electric, water and communication facilities.
+By stopping the excavation work, you will avoid potential safety risks and protect your property by preventing damage to natural gas, electric, water and communication utilities.

-Click here to view our February Safety Brochure.
+Click here to view our current Safety Brochure.